fossasia/wp-rotatingtweets/readme.txt

 = How often does the plug-in call Twitter =
 In most cases, each use (or "instance") of this plug-in gets data from Twitter every 2 minutes.
 The exception is when two or more instances share the same settings (screen name etc.), in which case they share the same data rather than each calling it separately.

+= How can I pull information from two accounts into one widget = The easiest way is to use a search term like 'from:account1 OR from:account2'.

 = How can I add a Twitter bird to the left of my tweets? = You can do this by going to the `rotatingtweets/css` directory and renaming `rotatingtweets-sample.css` to `rotatingtweets.css` and putting it in the `wp-content/uploads/` directory.
 This displays a Twitter bird to the left of your tweets.
 Any CSS you put into `rotatingtweets.css` won't be overwritten when the plug-in is upgraded to the latest version.